King Vortigern: The British Ruler Who Lost England

 Cracks Emerge in Saxon Alliance

-In the aftermath of the Long Knives massacre around 455, tensions between Vortigern’s Britons and his Saxon mercenaries reached new heights.
+In the aftermath of the Long Knives massacre around 455, tensions between Vortigern's Britons and his Saxon mercenaries reached new heights.
 As more Saxons arrived, some warbands broke off on independent raids against British tribes.
 This inflamed violent resistance, with British leaders like Ambrosius emerging to organise anti-Saxon opposition.
-With their alliance unraveling, open warfare soon erupted.
+With their alliance unravelling, open warfare soon erupted.

 Saxons Defeat Vortigern in Southern England